berkes/berkes.github.com/_posts/2015-02-19-when-factorygirl-leads-to-bad-habits.markdown

 ---

-[FactoryGirl](https://github.com/thoughtbot/factory_girl) is a solution for cleaning up the repetitive task of setting up test data, used in many Rails projects I think FactoryGirl encourages bad design by hiding design problems.
+[FactoryGirl](https://github.com/thoughtbot/factory_girl) is a solution for cleaning up the repetitive task of setting up test data, used in many Rails projects.

+I think FactoryGirl encourages bad design by hiding design problems.

 The need for repetitive or complex test-data is an indication that your code and its API need improvement.
 Instead of improving the application, FactoryGirl enables you to only improve this in your test suite: that is not fixing at all, it is hiding the problem.

 ## Building up a state before we can test